top of page

 About Drew Sinclair

-I am a Sheffield-based actor and singer.
-My performance journey started at the age of fifteen when I joined the Chesterfield Gilbert and Sullivan Society My debut role was as a monkey in Iolanthe, a non-singing character where I humorously portrayed man's evolution from apes.
-That experience ignited a lasting passion for the stage.
+I am a Sheffield-based actor and singer whose performance journey began at fifteen, when I joined the Chesterfield Gilbert and Sullivan Society.
+My stage debut was in Iolanthe, where I played a non-singing monkey, humorously depicting the evolution of man from ape.

 Height: 5"7